aliberal/enthusiastic-petunia-43d2d/en/mouseJoyHelperFeatures.md

       * Easily increase or decrease mouse speed under normal conditions.

-      * Set another speed by pressing one of the buttons on your joystick (JoyStick) to function as a throttle or brake
+      * Set another speed by pressing one of the buttons on your joystick to function as a throttle or brake

   - section_id: features
     type: section_content